Medical Waste Disposal

 - Personal Care Products such as over the counter toothpaste, mouthwash, shampoos, soaps, Vaseline, muscle ache ointments, hand cream, shaving cream, and lotions

-- Medical Devices or unused medical supplies - these can sometimes be donated - see below
+- Medical Devices or unused medical supplies - these can sometimes be donated - see the "Donating Medical Devices or Unused Medical Supplies" section.

 Donating Medical Devices or Unused Medical Supplies